 Remember that superannuation is not treated in the same way as the rest of your estate.
 If you want to ensure that someone in particular receives all or part of your superannuation should you die then you need to make sure you set up a binding nomination.
-This will need to be updated every three years for it to be valid.
+This nomination will typically need to be updated every three years for it to be valid.

 While building wealth within super can generate the biggest tax savings, the amounts subject to preferred tax treatment are becoming more limited and of course the disadvantage is that your wealth is locked away until retirement with some degree of legislative or political risk.
 Depending upon your circumstances, and particularly where you run your own business, establishing a family trust can be a tax effective way of saving flexibly for the future.

 Experienced, professional advice is absolutely required in this area, and you should clearly understand the pros and cons attaching to the establishment of a family trust, including the establishment and annual running costs.